 Maintenance chores are relatively simple for both POE and POU water filter systems.
 Manufacturers go out of their way to make them foolproof.

-Whichever type of filter you choose, however, timely maintenance is critical.
-A filter’s ability to remove PFAS drops dramatically if it gets clogged.
-University studies show that a poorly maintained activated carbon filter can even increase the concentration of PFAS in tap water, so choose a model you have the money, time and patience to upkeep.
+No matter which type of filter you choose, timely maintenance is essential.
+A clogged filter loses its effectiveness in removing contaminants.
+In fact, studies show that a poorly maintained activated carbon filter can actually increase the concentration of harmful substances in tap water.
+Therefore, it’s crucial to select a model that you can afford to maintain both in terms of time and money.

 Certifications